EnzoR90/Enzo_Portfolios_Repository/final_project_PartI_EnzoRodriguez.md

 All the data from the websites above are all publicly available, hence their use will not be prohibited.

 # Method and medium
-> In a few sentences, you should document how you plan on completing your final project.

 The final project will be completed using shorthand as the main backdrop for unfolding the story and showing the data visualizations.
+For the creation of the data visualizations, I plan to utilize flourish and tableau.
+Depending on the graph design, I may have to do a process of iteration just to see which is the most appropriate that consequently will provide an aesthetically pleasing result.